Cloudy. Lows overnight in the mid 60s.

-Some clouds in the morning will give way to mainly sunny skies for the afternoon.
-High around 85F.
+Scattered thunderstorms in the morning becoming more widespread in the afternoon.
+High around 80F.
 Winds light and variable.
+Chance of rain 80%.

 Have a comment or news tip?
 Email 90.9 News

 It’s time once again for the Lancaster Festival!
 2018 marks the 34th year the ten-day festival celebrating both the visual and performing arts.
 This year’s Festival runs from July 19th though the 28th at venues throughout the city.
 Many of the marquee events do require a ticket, but there are several that are free and and many are for children.
 Once of the can’t miss events is the ArtWalk, which is set for July 20th (6 – 9 p.m.).
 Thousands people with pack the streets of downtown during ArtWalk to check out art displays, listen to live music, nibble on some food and catch up with old friends.